Hoyasumii/avengers-endgame/README.md

-(The screen first panels up to an arrow being nocked into a b
+(The screen first panels up to an arrow being nocked into a bo